LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 #.
 Yes, there is homework, which consists of prep work, exercises, and
    longer projects.
 #.
-You do not have to do the ungraded practice, but you absolutely *SHOULD*.
+You absolutely *SHOULD* try all of the practice tasks, even if they are not
+   graded.

 The rest of this page is our attempt to motivate you to complete ALL of the work for this class.
 How big of a push you need depends on your